 All babies are different and you know your baby best!
 The concern of most moms is that their baby will not nap anywhere else but their crib, or home.
-I think a tired baby will always fall asleep in your arms…eventually…key word here!
+I think a tired baby will always fall asleep in your arms…eventually…keyword here!
 Haha but again babies are all different.
 It’s especially easier to travel while they’re little because all they do is sleep!!!!
-We started traveling with Oliver at 2 months and it was relatively easier.
+We started travelling with Oliver at 2 months and it was relatively easy.

-I also got Oliver used to falling asleep…anywhere! restaurants, airports, planes…you name it.
+I also got Oliver used to falling asleep…anywhere!
+Restaurants, airports, planes…you name it.
 I would rock him and he’d pass out; A useful trick is to put something over their head on top of your shoulder to limit their distraction.
-A good way to get used to do that is when they’re newborns, they have to differentiate day/night so I’d leave the TV on, talk the same way, leave curtains open during his naps.
+A good way to get used to doing that is when they’re newborns, they have to differentiate day/night, so I’d leave the TV on, talk the same way, leave curtains open during his naps.
 Once he did, if he naps at home now, I keep it quiet.
 The kid can get a break!
 Ha!
-But it was key for me to do that at an early stage as I was told many times: Your baby as to adapt to your way of living and not the other way around, otherwise you end up prisoner in your own home and tiptoeing all day!
+It was key for me to do that at an early stage as I was told many times: Your baby has to adapt to your way of living and not the other way around, otherwise you end up a prisoner in your own home and tiptoeing all day!

 You basically have two options, either gate check your stroller or check it in.
 If you have a nice stroller, you definitely should get a travel bag for it because they don’t always treat it kindly.
 You can also request a plastic bag for your car seat if you have one, most airlines will provide it.
 There’s also Umbrella strollers that are great for your trip!
 Some can even go in the luggage compartment in the plane.
 Click here to see my post about strollers.

-2. what to do for optimal quick TSA process:
+#2 – What to do for optimal quick TSA processing

-With that said, when you’re about to go through TSA, it can be stressful but consider it your moment for game time! make it a team work with daddy! here’s how kyle and I proceed:
+When you’re about to go through TSA, it can be stressful, but consider it your moment for game time!
+Make it teamwork with daddy!
+Here’s how kyle and I proceed:

 I go first and hold Oliver while Kyle pushes the stroller.
-I put all liquids, baby food in one container, this will save you a lot of time even though they usually test everything there’s nothing more annoying than them digging out your diaper bag and making a mess!
-I put the rest of my stuff, and get in line to get scanned.
+I put all liquids, baby food in one container – this will save you a lot of time even though they usually test everything.
+There’s nothing more annoying than them digging out your diaper bag and making a mess!
+I put the rest of my stuff on the belt and get in line to get scanned.
 You don’t go under the automatic one with the baby! (seems obvious to me but you never know…)

-We then wait for all my liquids to get tested, Kyle puts the stroller back together while I put everything back in my diaper bag, and Voila!
-Our first time, was all over the place! we were sweating and anxious….and it’s okay!!!! it’s stressful but it gets easier!
+We then wait for all my liquids to get tested.
+Kyle puts the stroller back together while I put everything back in my diaper bag, and voila.
+Our first time was all over the place!
+We were sweating and anxious….and that’s okay!!!!
+It’s stressful but it gets easier!
 I’ve also done this whole process by myself.
-As I’m updating this blog post, I’ve traveled to France with this little bunny BY MYSELF and not to worry because you’ll make it work.
+As I’m updating this blog post, I’ve travelled to France with this little bunny BY MYSELF and not to worry because you’ll make it work.
 You can also ask for help.

-You are allowed of small bottles of water for your formula and they will test your breastmilk.
+You are allowed small bottles of water for your formula and they will test your breastmilk.
 Here’s what testing means: they will take a strip over your liquid, never inside, and run it through a special machine.
-If you are traveling with little cartons of milk once you’re traveling with a toddler, because they can’t test it, they will most likely pat you down for extra security.
-A little extreme but whatever…Ive had times where they test literally everything and others where just a couple and they give me the green light.
+If you are travelling with little cartons of milk once you’re travelling with a toddler, because they can’t test it, they will most likely pat you down for extra security.
+A little extreme, but whatever…I’ve had times where they test literally everything and others where it’s just a couple and they give me the green light.

-Another option if you are traveling with cow milk is to purchase it at the airport and carry empty bottles or sip cups BUT not all terminals sale bottles of milk. some have only non fat or flavored milk. which I want whole milk for my son. it’s already stressful enough for them to eat well during traveling.
+Another option if you are travelling with cow milk is to purchase it at the airport and carry empty bottles or sip cups BUT not all terminals sell bottles of milk.
+Some have only non-fat or flavoured milk, while I want whole milk for my son.
+It’s already stressful enough for them to eat well while travelling.

-one thing we didn’t know and almost made us miss our flight is the baby always has to be on either one of the tickets or on its own. some self-check in will not do it so you’ll have to go to someone who can do it for you or do it prior when booking your tickets!
+One thing we didn’t know and almost made us miss our flight is that the baby always has to be on either one of the tickets or on its own.
+Some self-check-in will not do it so you’ll have to go to someone who can do it for you, or do it prior when booking your tickets!
 You also don’t need to travel with baby’s paperwork until they’re one or two I think….which boggled my mind!!
-If you are traveling without one of the parent, it is recommended to get a notarized letter where your partner acknowledges being aware of you traveling with the child.
-(They’ve never asked me, but I’ve known people who has been asked)
+If you are travelling without one of the parents, it is recommended to get a notarized letter where your partner acknowledges being aware of you travelling with the child.
+(They’ve never asked me, but I’ve known people who have been asked)

-Great tip to get things moving faster, is to get Clear or pre checked.
+A great tip to get things moving faster is to get Clear or pre-checked.
 You can just go up to them and they’ll sign you up.
 You have to pay a fee, but when some airports have it, it literally saves you so much time because you don’t have to stand in line to get your ID checked by an agent.

-The one big anxiety factor are people starring at you.
+The one big anxiety factor is people staring at you.
 Well, I’ve noticed that with this baby boom going on, there’s always another baby on the plane!
 Also, I really don’t care!
 My mindset is that all these people that are annoyed were a baby once as well and believe me that they probably annoyed someone too!
-And for some it’s not just as babies!
-At the beginning I was very nervous about bothering people or during tantrums but as long as I do everything in my power to keep Oliver comfortable and others, I know I’m doing my part…there are moments where babies are unpredictable and that’s just human nature…and you have to give yourself a break! it’s harder to travel as they grow because they have more of a personality…hmm hmm…if you know what I mean, but it’s part of parenting of doing things that makes you uncomfortable…I get anxious at every trip but I know it’ll be ok.
+And for some, it’s not just as babies!
+In the beginning, I was very nervous about bothering people or during tantrums but as long as I do everything in my power to keep Oliver comfortable and others, I know I’m doing my part…there are moments where babies are unpredictable and that’s just human nature…and you have to give yourself a break! it’s harder to travel as they grow because they have more of a personality…hmm hmm…if you know what I mean, but it’s part of parenting of doing things that makes you uncomfortable…I get anxious on every trip but I know it’ll be ok.

 A lot of hotels have cribs that you can ask while you reserve.
-If you’re staying at an Airbnb, I’d think that they are listings specially for kids.
+If you’re staying at an Airbnb, I’d think that they are listings especially for kids.

 This time around we attempted the crib with Oliver since he’s finally sleep trained at home, but it wasn’t that easy.
 He didn’t quite enjoy it and cried a lot.
 I’m not staying in a hotel room to sleep train and I couldn’t help feeling bad for the people staying next to our room so Oliver got to spend some time in bed with us again!

-Here are the few things that are challenging all around for me when traveling with your babe.
+Here are the few things that are challenging all around for me when travelling with your babe.

-- Hour change!
-Depending on where you’re from, some makes your life easier while others are plane challenging!
+Depending on where you’re from, some time changes make your life easier, while others are plain challenging!
 For instance, when we go to the East Coast, it’s only 3 hours ahead and we actually keep him on LA time!
-That way we can actually enjoy an “early-later dinner” in the city no problem.
-The other way around or another country is tricky and have not yet experienced it which I’d be really curious to get some advice from some other moms!
+That way we can enjoy an “early-later dinner” in the city with no problem.
+The other way around or another country is tricky and I have not yet experienced it which I’d be really curious to get some advice from some other moms.